 Buying a ticket for public transport in Holland

-Option 1: using an ov-chipcard
+Option 1: use an ov-chipcard

 Where to buy an ov-chipcard?